 Contact: Steve Neff, email@example.com

 Spirited Parents is a warm, enthusiastic group that seeks to support each other during the parenting and spiritual journey.
-The class looks for inspiration and guidance from scripture and a variety of media, such as videos, podcasts, books, and each other.
+The class looks for inspiration and guidance from scripture, group members, and a variety of media, such as videos, podcasts, and books.
 While we benefit from the weekly fellowship, the standalone format enables attendees to drop in as their schedules allow.
-Parents with children of all ages are welcome.

 Library | Multigenerational